What is Fatigue Analysis?

 Reason for Fatigue Analysis of Piping System

 A piping system may be subjected to cyclic loading from various sources.
-Hence, it is always better to perform fatigue analysis during design stage.
-For Piping system, Cyclic loading are primarily due to:
+Hence, it is always better to perform fatigue analysis during the design stage.
+For the Piping system, Cyclic loading is primarily due to:

 - Thermal Expansion & Contraction

 - Pressure variation within the Piping system

 The fatigue process is divided into three stages: crack initiation from the continued cycling of high-stress concentrations, crack propagation to a critical size, and unstable rupture of the section.

 The factors which affect the fatigue behavior are listed below: